 Alta Cienega Motel

-According to The Doors Guide to Los Angeles, a stay at the Alta Cienega Motel is a must for "the REAL Doors experience."
-Located on La Cienega just south of the Sunset Strip, the Alta Cienega was Morrison's primary residence from 1968-1970.
+According to The Doors Guide to Los Angeles, a stay at the Alta Cienega Motel (1005 La Cienega Blvd, West Hollywood 90069) is a must for "the REAL Doors experience."
+Located just south of the Sunset Strip, the Alta Cienega was Morrison's primary residence from 1968-1970.
 Room 32, now known as the "Jim Morrison Room," was his favorite.
 The walls of Room 32 are covered with fan graffiti - poetry, messages and Doors lyrics.
 Periodically, the owners will paint over everything, and fans will start writing the graffiti all over again.

-Located a couple of blocks from the Alta Cienega, the landmark Barney’s Beanery opened on Route 66 (now Santa Monica Boulevard) in 1927.
+Located a couple of blocks from the Alta Cienega, the landmark Barney’s Beanery (8447 Santa Monica Blvd, West Hollywood 90069) opened on Route 66 (now Santa Monica Boulevard) in 1927.
 Barney's was a regular hangout for Jim Morrison, as well as Janis Joplin and many other rock legends.
 A plaque marks Morrison’s regular seat at the bar.
 The vibe is unpretentious with lots of rock memorabilia, as well arcade games, pool table, and air hockey.
 The menu has hundreds of items offering everything from salads and Mexican to burgers and chili.

 The Doors' Offices (Blackship)